MohitGoel92/Written-Restaurant-Reviews-Analysis/README.md

 **NLP uses**

-- Predicting the genre of a book
+- Predicting the genre of a book.
-- Predicting the categories of an article we are segmenting
+- Predicting the categories of an article we are segmenting.
-- Question answering
+- Question answering.
-- Building a machine translator
+- Building a machine translator.
-- Building a speech recognition system
+- Building a speech recognition system.
-- Document summarisation
+- Document summarisation.

 Most NLP algorithms are classification models, they include Logistic Regression, Naive Bayes, Classification and Regression Trees which are based on decision trees, Maximum Entropy and Hidden Markov models which are based on Markov processes.